If you’re only passing through Vienna for a day, here some suggestions for places to visit and things to do.

 - Looking for top art

-- Just enjoying the city and its historical buildings
+- Just enjoying the old town and its historical buildings

 Art in a day